jn89b/rst_ME400/tutorial_1/tutorial_1.md

 ## 2 Using Mission Planner
 Mission Planner is a powerful and versatile ground control station software designed for planning, executing, and analyzing unmanned vehicle missions.
 Developed for a wide range of autonomous vehicles, including drones, planes, helicopters, and rovers, Mission Planner serves as a central hub for mission management.
 Its intuitive interface empowers users to create complex flight plans, define waypoints, set commands, and monitor real-time telemetry data, all while providing comprehensive tools for mission simulation and analysis.
 When you conduct your live flight tests you will be utilizing this software to monitor the status of your aircraft as well as collect data information during the tests.
-In this tutorial you will be utilizing Mission Planner to collect flight information of your simulated quadcopter, but first off let's install Mission Planner.
+In this tutorial you will be utilizing Mission Planner to collect flight information of your bsimulated quadcopter, but first off let's install Mission Planner.

 ### Learning Activity 2: Installing and Running Mission Planner In Simulation
 **ECT: 2hrs**